-Janelle Peterson is a ceramic artist, living in Albany, Western Australia, creating hand-built, sculptural and functional porcelain pieces.
+Janelle Peterson is a ceramic artist, living in Albany, Western Australia, creating hand-built, sculptural and functional clay pieces.
 She attended Edith Cowan and Curtin university receiving a bachelor’s degree in fine art.

 Janelle rediscovered pottery in 2016 after not touching clay since university.
 After seeing a series on different pottery techniques, she was inspired to start making in clay again and it quickly became her main medium.